Cheboygan Crib Light: 1920-present: automated light

 In 1920, the Lighthouse Service oversaw the automation of the Crib Light.
 In the Crib Light's new incarnation, kerosene was no longer necessary; instead, a traveling crew periodically delivered tanks of the flammable gas acetylene.
 A reliable pilot light burned day and night.
 When the sun set, the resulting drop in temperature would open a precision valve and release a flow of acetylene against the pilot light, causing the light to shine.

-When last Lighthouse keeper left in 1929, it quickly degraded.
+When the last Lighthouse keeper left in 1929, it quickly degraded.
 "The light earned the nickname 'The Dummy'” from the locals."

 In the second half of the 20th century, the invention of radar and other electronic aids to navigation began to render many Great Lakes navigational light towers redundant.
 The Crib Light was considered by the Coast Guard to be "surplus" property.
 In 1984, the Crib Light tower was removed from its crib and placed on its current base located on the Gordon Turner Park pier head.

 As noted by a Coast Guard researcher:

 The light earned the nickname “The Dummy” from the locals.
 When locals learned of the Coast Guard’s plans to demolish the site, an agreement was made to donate the light to the city of Cheboygan.
-The light was moved to the West Breakwall in the Gordon Turner Park.
+The light was moved to the West Breakwall in Gordon Turner Park.
 Restoration work has been done on the tower.
 The grounds are open to the public.

 The Cheboygan Crib Light is now maintained by the municipality of Cheboygan; the light itself, which is now powered by electricity, is maintained by a local support group.
 The light tower is considered by many to be a symbol of Cheboygan.
 In 2003, the municipality succeeded in clearing its title to the light and erasing its status as "surplus" property nominally under the ownership of the federal General Services Administration.